-3x NFL Defensive Player of the Year and Defensive End for the Houston Texans
+3x NFL Defensive Player of the Year and Defensive End for the Arizona Cardinals

 JJ Watt is one of the most game changing defensive ends in the history of the National Football League (NFL).
 During his tenure as a defensive end with the Houston Texans, he was named NFL Defensive Player of the Year three times.
 In 2014, Watt became the first player in NFL history to record two 20+ sack seasons in a career.
 He holds the Texans' franchise records for both sacks and forced fumbles.